chandini2595/Efficient-Reasoning-in-Large-Language-Models-A-Structured-Survey/README.md

 - Demonstrated how prompting and routing strategies can optimize inference dynamically.
 - Reflected on implications for small model deployment, data efficiency, and agentic AI.

 ---

-##  Tools / Libraries Used

-- Microsoft PowerPoint (for slide deck)
-- Medium (for article publication)
-- YouTube (for video walkthrough)
-- GitHub (repository hosting)
-- No external code or libraries used in this project (documentation-focused submission)

----

 ##  Citation

 **Original Paper**:
-Uppuganti, C. S. (2024). _Efficient Reasoning in Large Language Models: A Structured Survey_. arXiv preprint [arXiv:2503.16419](https://arxiv.org/abs/2503.16419).
+_Efficient Reasoning in Large Language Models: A Structured Survey_. arXiv preprint [arXiv:2503.16419](https://arxiv.org/abs/2503.16419).

 ---

-##  How to Navigate
+# How to Navigate

 - Start by reading the [Medium article](https://medium.com/@chandinisaisri.uppuganti/efficient-reasoning-in-large-language-models-a-structured-survey-85b2a12169c9) for a paraphrased overview.
-- View the [Slide Deck](./Efficient%20Reasoning%20in%20Large%20Language%20Models%20.ppt) for structured visual explanation.
+- View the [Slide Deck](https://github.com/chandini2595/Efficient-Reasoning-in-Large-Language-Models-A-Structured-Survey/blob/main/Efficient%20Reasoning%20in%20Large%20Language%20Models%20.ppt) for structured visual explanation.
 - Watch the [YouTube video](https://youtu.be/tQNJ8VnizSM) for a full walkthrough.